Amazon launches its Irish website

 Head Writer

-Consumers in Ireland will soon be able to buy from a dedicated Irish Amazon store which will help shoppers avoid delivery delays and extra customs charges.
+Consumers in Ireland will can now buy from a dedicated Irish Amazon store, which will help shoppers avoid delivery delays and extra customs charges.

 The news that many Irish shoppers have long been waiting for has finally arrived!

-Amazon has announced that it’s to launch a dedicated Irish website sometime next year, which it says will enhance the retail experience for new and existing customers.
+Amazon has finally launched a dedicated Irish website, which it says will enhance the retail experience for new and existing customers.

-Ever since Amazon started selling online, Irish shoppers have had to use Amazon stores in other countries - most commonly the UK which was the de facto Irish site.
+Ever since Amazon started selling online, Irish shoppers have had to use Amazon stores in other countries - most commonly the UK, which was the de facto Irish site for most.
 However the German Amazon store has also been popular, though many products often aren't available for delivery to Ireland.

-But ever since the UK left the EU, and with it came the imposition of new customs duty charges and VAT costs, the calls for an Irish Amazon site have grown louder.
+But ever since the UK left the EU, and with it came the imposition of new customs duty charges and VAT costs, the calls for an Irish Amazon site grew louder.

-Work towards an Irish site began in 2022 when Amazon built its first Irish ‘fulfilment centre’ in Dublin, which now employs around 500 people and stocks hundreds of thousands of products.
+Work towards developing an Irish site began in 2022 when Amazon built its first Irish "fulfilment centre" in Dublin, which now employs around 500 people and stocks hundreds of thousands of products.

 What does this mean for consumers?